ryandday/relx/README.md

 relx is a modern C++23 library designed to solve these problems by constructing and executing SQL queries with compile-time type safety.
 It provides a fluent, intuitive interface for building SQL queries while preventing SQL injection and type errors.

+Currently features two postgresql clients so that this library is usable out of the box, an async client (with boost::asio) and a synchronous client.

 ## Key Features

 - **Type Safety**: SQL queries are validated at compile time
 - **Fluent Interface**: Build SQL using intuitive, chainable method calls
 - **Schema Definition**: Strongly typed table and column definitions
 - **Query Building**: Type-safe SELECT, INSERT, UPDATE, and DELETE operations
 - **Boilerplate/Macro Free**: Leverages Boost::pfr for simple schema definitions and automatic result parsing.
+With C++26 I will be transitioning this to using reflection, to get more compile time safety and remove the boost dependency.

 ## Requirements